 Finance professionals can be found working in all segments of the economy, from public corporations to private nonprofit organizations, government agencies, and services to individuals.
-The Bureau of Labor Statistics (BLS) has estimated that there are nearly 1.5 million professionals employed in the US across the major finance job categories of actuaries; budget analysts; financial and investment analysts, financial risk specialists, and financial specialists; financial managers; insurance underwriters; and personal financial advisors.1-6
+The Bureau of Labor Statistics (BLS) has estimated that there are nearly 1.5 million professionals employed in the US across the major finance job categories of actuaries; budget analysts; financial and investment analysts; financial managers; insurance underwriters; and personal financial advisors.1-6

 While some entry-level finance careers such as loan officer and investment advisor do not always require a college degree, having at least an associate’s or bachelor’s degree in finance is a smart career move that can make you a more competitive applicant and better position you for advancement.
 Some careers in finance, particularly advanced careers such as financial analyst or controller, generally require a master’s degree.
 Learn more about the various career tracks in finance along with job and salary outlooks below.

 - Types of Finance Careers

 - Additional Resources